spacekookie/libreedb/README.md

 Like what you see?
 Want to help out?
 Great!
 Reedb is published under the ```LGPL 3.0```.
 So feel free to fork the project, make improvements or changes and create a pull request.
 All further limitations please get from the license file included in this repository!

+## HTTP Socket

+Not developing in Ruby?
+Not to worry!
+If you make sure that ReeDB is installed on your target system you can use the Vaults with virtually any framework, any language from ANY platform.
+Request data from a vault, store new files, don't worry about having to manage rights and permissions.
+ReeDB will do it for you.

+*** HTTP specification to follow here ***